 I’ve always felt a strong pull towards mental health and helping people.

-Presently, as a social worker consultant for the Center for Financial Social Work (FSW), I educate social workers and community advocates on how to help their clients develop a better relationship with money, so that they may learn to take control of their financial circumstances.
+In addition, I provide consulting/coaching for the Center for Financial Social Work (FSW) and the University at Buffalo’s School of Social Work (UBSSW).
+For FSW, I educate social workers and community advocates on how to help their clients develop a better relationship with money, so that they may learn to take control of their financial circumstances.
+For the UBSSW, I coach on how to employ social media to enhance their brand awareness and social work practice, and am an adjunct instructor.

 Just prior to beginning my social work career, I was a project director in the marketing research field, where I managed studies that helped firms position or optimize new products or services.
 But even there, as well as further back with my undergraduate courses and MBA in marketing, I was always drawn to psychology and understanding the human side of business.